coffeebenzene/mininat_punchthrough/readme.md

 Once a round trip is confirmed, the client allows sending of messages on the chat.
 The protocol used for the chat takes inspriation from TCP and is intended to allow arbitarily large messages and reliable transport.
+(Not implemented yet.)